-In our report dated 31 July 2018, we explained that we could not formally conclude the audit on that date until we had completed the work necessary to issue our assurance statement in respect of the authority's Whole of Government Accounts consolidation pack and until we had completed our consideration of matters brought to our attention by a local authority elector relating to 2016/17.
+In our report dated 31 July 2019, we explained that we could not formally conclude the audit on that date until we had completed the work necessary to issue our Whole of Government Accounts (WGA) Component Assurance statement for the year ended 31 March 2019.
 We have now completed this work.

-No matters have come to our attention since that date that would have a material impact on the financial statements on which we gave an unqualified opinion and value for money conclusion.
+No matters have come to our attention since that date that would have a material impact on the financial statements on which we gave an unqualified opinion and conclusion on the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources.

-We certify that we have completed the audit of the financial statements of Leeds City Council in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice.
+We certify that we have completed the audit of the financial statements of Leeds City Council in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice issued by the National Audit Office on behalf of the Comptroller and Auditor General.